binarypie/nvim/README.md

 * which-key.nvim
 * yanky.nvim

+ ### Custom Plugins and Configuration

+The following customizations have been applied.

+* Augment Code

 ## How it Works

 This configuration is loaded from `init.lua`, which bootstraps `lazy.nvim` and the rest of the configuration.
 The main configuration is in `lua/config/lazy.lua`, which sets up `lazy.nvim` and loads the plugins.